 The new visitor centre contains nearly 300 archaeological treasures, which were used or buried at Stonehenge, and are now displayed on site for the first time.

 Discover the story of Stonehenge: the stones, the landscape, the people and its meaning, through a powerful combination of cutting-edge audio-visual experiences and incredible ancient objects.
+Many of the objects on display are on loan from Salisbury Museum and Wiltshire, our museum partners.

 No formal gardens, but there is a choice of walking routes available within the World Heritage site, which are suitable for a range of ages and abilities.